shevious/edx-documentation/en_us/xblock/source/concepts/events.rst

 When an XBlock Should Emit Events
 **********************************

-Analysis of events can provide insight about how learners use the XBlock in the runtime application.
+Analysis of events can provide insight about how learners use the XBlock.
 Using event data, analysts should be able to reconstruct the state of the XBlock at any point in time.

 Your XBlock should emit an event whenever a significant state change occurs, and when a grade for the learner's interaction is assigned.
 For example, when a learner submits an answer or otherwise interacts with your XBlock, an event should record that action.

-Your XBlock must emit an event to :ref:`assign a grade <Publish Grade Events>` to a learner.
+To assign grades from your XBlock, it must emit a :ref:`grade event <Publish Grade Events>`.

 **********************************
 Publish Events in Handler Methods
 **********************************

-You define the events your XBlock emits in the XBlock's :ref:`handler methods
+You define :ref:`handler methods <Handler Methods>` to emit events.
-<Handler Methods>`.

-In the handler method, you use the XBlock runtime interface ``publish`` method to emit the event.
+In the handler, you use the XBlock runtime interface ``publish`` method to emit the event.
 The ``runtime.publish`` method causes the runtime application to save the event data in the application event stream.